CrSanjaySingh/CrSanjaySingh/README.md

 - Languages: PHP and Javascript
 - Frontend Frameworks & Libraries: Bootstrap, Jquery, Laravel Livewire, VueJs
 - Databases: Mysql
-- Deployment Platforms: AWS EC2, Heroku, DigitalOcean, and shared hostings like Hostgator, Bigrock, Godaddy, Hostinger etc
+- Deployment Platforms: AWS EC2, Heroku, DigitalOcean, and shared hostings like Hostgator, Bigrock, Godaddy, Hostinger, etc

-In addition to my technical skills, I also possess excellent communication and client management skills.
-I am proficient in project planning, task delegation, and team management.
-I have experience in onboarding and mentoring team members, maintaining team motivation and engagement, and conducting technical interviews and candidate evaluation.

-I am always looking for new and exciting development projects, and I am eager to apply my skills to help organizations achieve their goals.
-Please feel free to reach out to me if you have any questions or would like to discuss potential opportunities.
-Let's connect and collaborate to build something amazing!
+I'm a good communicator and team player.
+I can plan and execute projects, and I'm always looking for new challenges.
+Please contact me if you have any questions or opportunities.

 ### Contact
 [![image](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/cr-sanjay-singh/)